hacks-guide/Guide_Wii/_pages/en_US/szshaxx.md

     ![](/images/exploits/szshaxx/bootelf.png)

-5. Make sure `WiiConnect24` is enabled on your Wii before performing the exploit
+5. Make sure `WiiConnect24` is enabled on your Wii before performing the exploit.
+It can be enabled by going to `WiiConnect24` in page 2 of Wii Settings.

     ![](/images/exploits/szshaxx/wiiconnect24.png))